unifire-app/aspect/CONTRIBUTING.md

 1. A summary of the issue
 2. A list of steps to reproduce the issue
-3. The version of Kong you encountered the issue with
+3. The version of Aspect you encountered the issue with
-4. Your Kong configuration, or the parts that are relevant to your issue
+4. If posible get template info with `aspect --debug --lint path/to/template.tmpl`

 ## Where to submit feature requests?